ananswam/pdfcrop/README.md

 This is a macOS application for cropping PDFs.
 You can download the `.tar.gz` from [here](https://github.com/ananswam/pdfcrop/releases/download/v0.0.1/PDFCrop.tar.gz) or build it yourself.

+This uses `PDFKit` to do PDF operations, which is built in on macOS.
+Warning: This entire thing is vibe coded.

 ## Building and Running

 To build the application, run the following command: